5 Pin 40 Amp Relay

 It depends what type of relays are used for those things.
 With the proper wiring, relays can be used for many applications.

 I'm hooking up 3 sets of cathode kits to one switch and its not bright.
 They are red.
-Would a relay help to make it brighter? - by chris (Round Rock, TX)
+Would a relay help to make it brighter? - by Chris (Round Rock, TX)

 Red is inherently a dim color, and a relay won't really affect the brightness.
 I'd suggest using more lighting until you achieve your desired brightness level.